JanKotekFactoryPal/german_universities_list/src/universities_final.md

 > **Matching Score - ChatGPT:** 7
 > **Matching Score - Copilot:** 7
-> **Matching Reason: - ChatGPT:** Business is a versatile field and Barbora may find value in this, especially in terms of leadership, management, and practical experience.
-However, it's not her main area of passion, which makes it a secondary preference.
+> **Matching Reason - ChatGPT:** While strong in engineering and natural sciences, the focus leans more toward technical skills rather than the creative, hands-on learning Barbora is drawn to.
+However, it offers solid foundational mathematics and sciences.
 > **Matching Reason - Copilot:** While business management offers valuable skills, it may not align as closely with Barbora's primary interests in design and engineering.

 - **University Type:** Fachhochschule (University of Applied Sciences)